dweekly/docs/pages/emails/salesforce-v1.md

 ![image](https://cdn.branch.io/branch-assets/1559434914239-og_image.png)

 1. Enter the AppID value
-1. Check the "Exclude Profile" and "Unsub Center" checkboxes to force links to these items to open in the browser and not the app, if desired.
+1. Check the "Exclude Profile" and <notranslate>"Unsub Center"</notranslate> checkboxes to force links to these items to open in the browser and not the app, if desired.
-1. Click "Save" to save the configuration.
+1. Click <notranslate>"Save"</notranslate> to save the configuration.
 1. Let Salesforce and Branch know that you've finished this step and your Technical Account Manager will verify that everything looks good.

 ![image](/_assets/img/pages/email/salesforce/salesforce-aasa-form.png)